lightning/bolts/04-onion-routing.md

 data will be included in the HMACs and must match the associated data provided during integrity verification at each hop.

-Each hop along the route sees a blinded _ephemeral public key_ belonging to the sender, from which it derives a _shared secret_ and a _blinding factor_, used to reblind the ephemeral public key for the next hop.
-The shared secret is a hash of the ECDH output element of the hop's node key and the sender's ephemeral key.
-The blinding factor is then derived from the secret key and multiplied with the ephemeral key to generate the ephemeral key for the next hop.
-Because the blinding of a public key is a scalar multiplication with a group element, by virtue of the commutative property, the sender can generate the corresponding private key for the next hop by multiplying the blinding factor by its ephemeral private key.

-To construct the onion, the sender initializes the ephemeral private key for the first hop `ek_1` to the `sessionkey` and derives from it the corresponding ephemeral public key `epk_1` by multiplying with the `secp256k1` generator point.
-The sender then iteratively computes the shared secret for each of the `k` hops as follows:
+To construct the onion, the sender initializes the ephemeral private key for the first hop `ek_1` to the `sessionkey` and derives from it the corresponding ephemeral public key `epk_1` by multiplying with the `secp256k1` base point.
+For each of the `k` hops along the route, the sender then iteratively computes the shared secret `ss_k` and ephemeral key for the next hop `ek_{k+1}` as follows:

- - The sender computes a curve point executing ECDH with the hop's public key and the ephemeral private key.
-The shared secret `ss_k` is then calculated as the `SHA256` hash of the resulting point, serialized in the compressed format.
+ - The sender executes ECDH with the hop's public key and the ephemeral private key to obtain a curve point, which is hashed using `SHA256` to produce the shared secret `ss_k`.
  - The blinding factor is the `SHA256` hash of the concatenation between the ephemeral public key `epk_k` and the shared secret `ss_k`.
-Before concatenation, the ephemeral public key is serialized in the compressed format.
  - The ephemeral private key for the next hop `ek_{k+1}` is computed by multiplying the current ephemeral private key `ek_k` by the blinding factor.
- - The ephemeral public key for the next hop `epk_{k+1}` is derived from the ephemeral private key `ek_k` by multiplying with the generator.
+ - The ephemeral public key for the next hop `epk_{k+1}` is derived from the ephemeral private key `ek_k` by multiplying with the base point.

 Once the sender has all the required information above, it can construct the packet.
 Constructing a packet routed over `r` hops requires `r` 32-byte